Compiled by John McDaris at SERC.

-A Tour of the Cryosphere: Earth's Frozen Assets ( This site may be offline. ) This visual tour from NASA encapsulates a vast amount of satellite data that has been collected over the last several decades of observing the polar regions and glaciers in the mid-latitudes.
+A Tour of the Cryosphere: Earth's Frozen Assets (more info) This visual tour from NASA encapsulates a vast amount of satellite data that has been collected over the last several decades of observing the polar regions and glaciers in the mid-latitudes.
 This perspective allows viewers to clearly how the cryosphere has reacted to warming temperatures.
 The visualization is available for download on the NASA website.

 The Cryosphere Today (more info) This website from faculty in the Department of Atmospheric Sciences at the University of Illinois provides a number of visualizations of arctic and antarctic sea ice cover.
 There are also graphs of the ice coverage data and the data anomalies over time for each whole are as well as sub regions in the arctic.
 In addition, users can download the Northern Hemisphere Sea Ice Dataset from 1840 - 2004.